WatchDog Agent Deployment Tutorial

 WatchDog agents function like ordinary messaging clients that send and receive messages, so they do not require a public IP address like Edge nodes do.
 While they can be run on a laptop or PC, we recommend setting it up on a VPS for better stability.

-We support deploying the WatchDog agent on Linux, macOS, and Windows.
+We support deploying the WatchDog agent on Linux and macOS.
 However, Linux is recommended.
-Please note that the Windows and macOS deployments are still in beta and may encounter issues.
+Please note that the macOS deployments are still in beta and may encounter issues.

 There are several reasons why you might encounter this error: